Coronation Street boss expects controversy over Christmas gun siege

 “It isn’t a decision we took lightly” says producer Iain MacLeod

-Coronation Street’s big Christmas storyline for 2019 is a terrifying armed siege on the cobbles that claims the lives of at least one local and leaves the community reeling in horror.
+Coronation Street’s big Christmas 2019 storyline is a terrifying armed siege on the cobbles that claims the lives of at least one local and leaves the community reeling in horror.

-Gary Windass’s old enemy Derek Milligan seeks revenge on the loan shark he blames for ruining his life and goes on a drunken rampage of revenge, armed with an antique rifle he finds at the furniture shop.
+Gary Windass’ old enemy Derek Milligan seeks revenge on the loan shark he blames for ruining his life and goes on a drunken rampage, armed with an antique rifle he finds at the furniture shop.

 It’s a bold move for the Street and certainly one of the most uncharacteristically violent festive set pieces they’ve ever undertaken.
 Surely loaded guns and potential massacres are more the domain of rival soap EastEnders, synonymous with seasonal carnage?

-“I’m aware that the presence of firearms on the street is a controversial one,” Corrie producer Iain MacLeod acknowledged to RadioTimes.com.
+“I’m aware that the presence of firearms on the street is a controversial one,” Corrie producer Iain MacLeod told RadioTimes.com.
 “It isn’t a decision we took lightly.
 But I just felt there was an interesting side avenue to Gary’s storyline about what he’d been doing that hadn’t been explored.

 “Doing something involving firearms would provide a realistic and truthful payoff to the story about loan sharking and the pressures of poverty, plus the mental collapse that can cause.
 It felt motivated and exciting.